drduh/macOS-Security-and-Privacy-Guide/README.md

 Now, `elcap.dmg` is ready to be applied to one or multiple Macs.
 You can further customize the image to include premade users, applications and preferences to your liking.

-## Installing OS X

-One way to install the OS X image is using another Mac in [Target Disk Mode](https://support.apple.com/en-us/HT201462).
+This image can be installed using another Mac in [Target Disk Mode](https://support.apple.com/en-us/HT201462).

-If you don't have another Mac, create a bootable USB drive from the El Capitan application bundle, and boot the Mac you wish to image to it by holding the *Option* key at boot.

-Alternatively, you could also create a second partition on your existing Mac and use that.

-If you don't have an external drive or USB stick to use, it's possible to create a small partition with **Disk Utility** and use that.
-There are several guides online on how to do this.

 To use **Target Disk Mode**, boot up the Mac you wish to image while holding `T` and connect it to another using Firewire, Thunderbolt or USB-C.

+If you don't have another Mac, boot to a USB installer, with `elcap.dmg` and other required files copied to it, by holding the *Option* key at boot.

 Run `diskutil list` to identify the connected disk, usually `/dev/disk2`

-**Erase** the disk to Journaled HFS+:
+Erase the disk to Journaled HFS+:

     diskutil unmountDisk /dev/disk2
     diskutil partitionDisk /dev/disk2 1 JHFS+ OSX 100%

-**Restore** the image to the new volume:
+Restore the image to the new volume:

-    sudo asr restore \
-      --source ~/elcap.dmg --target /Volumes/OSX \
-      --erase --noverify --buffersize 4m
+    sudo asr restore --source ~/elcap.dmg --target /Volumes/OSX --erase --noverify --buffersize 4m

-Alternatively, open the **Disk Utility** application, erase the connected Mac's disk, then drag `elcap.dmg` in to restore it to the new partition.
+Alternatively, use the **Disk Utility** application to erase the connected Mac's disk, then restore `elcap.dmg` to the new partition.

 If you've followed these steps correctly, the target Mac should now have a new install of OS X.

 If you want to transfer any files, copy them to a folder like `/Users/Shared` on the mounted disk image, e.g. `cp Xcode_7.0.dmg /Volumes/OS\ X/Users/Shared`

-#### Recovery partition

 We're not done yet!
-Unless you have built the image with [AutoDMG](https://github.com/MagerValp/AutoDMG), or installed OS X to a second partition on your Mac, you will need to create a recovery partition in order to use Filevault full disk encryption.
-You can do so using [MagerValp/Create-Recovery-Partition-Installer](https://github.com/MagerValp/Create-Recovery-Partition-Installer) or by following these steps.
+Unless you have built the image with [AutoDMG](https://github.com/MagerValp/AutoDMG), or installed OS X to a second partition on your Mac, you will need to create a recovery partition.
+You can do so using [MagerValp/Create-Recovery-Partition-Installer](https://github.com/MagerValp/Create-Recovery-Partition-Installer) or using the following manual steps:

 Download [RecoveryHDUpdate.dmg](https://support.apple.com/downloads/DL1464/en_US/RecoveryHDUpdate.dmg)